Awards & Grants

 EARLY EDUCATOR OF THE YEAR AWARD

-An award selection committee comprised of leaders in early education and child development will review award applications and choose the two finalists.
-Committee members include:
+An award selection committee comprised of statewide leaders in early education and child development will review award applications and choose the winner.

 Past honorees include:

 Cheryl “Cookie” Danyow

 Mountain Road Preschool